19 Things to Know Before Hiking the W Trek in Patagonia’s Torres del Paine in 2024

-- The O Circuit (6-10 days) – Also known as the Paine Circuit, the O trek is the full circuit around the Cordillera del Paine mountains within the national park and includes the W route.
-It’s definitely a tougher and longer route, but its lesser traveled 74 miles (119 km) of pure Patagonian wilderness will take you to the heights of the John Gardner Pass at about 4,000 feet (1,219 m) above sea level.
-O Circuit trail highlights you’ll see include the reflective Lago Paine, a mesmerizingly turquoise lake, and the mountains from
+- The O Circuit (8-10 days) – Also known as the Paine Circuit, the O trek is the full circuit around the Cordillera del Paine mountains within the national park and includes the W route.
+It’s definitely a tougher and longer route, but its lesser traveled 74 miles (119 kilometers) of pure Patagonian wilderness will take you to the heights of the John Gardner Pass at about 4,000 feet (1,219 meters) above sea level.
+The O Circuit trail highlights you’ll see include the reflective Lago Paine, a mesmerizingly turquoise lake, and the mountains from

 the northern section of the park.

 - The Q Circuit (9-11 days) – The Q Circuit is the longer version of the O Circuit.
 The Q route includes one extra day of trekking past Lake Pehoé.
 This one’s for the most dedicated of trekkers who have the most time (and money) to spare.

 18. Where to go after the W Trek